 Changes:

 1. Item #4 Jakubiak made a motion - add the following: Motion was to NOT accept the additional information that came in late.
-Motion was seconded by Barr. barr conducted a roll call vote 5/0 Motion carried.
+Motion was seconded by Barr.
+BARR conducted a roll call vote 5/0 Motion carried.

 2. Item #6 After “Cook stated he believed a postponement was requested.”
 Add the following: Shoemaker stated he did not remember.